-Gary Griffin, B.S., is a graduate from Florida State University with a degree in meteorology.
-He retired after many years of service from the US Treasury Department and has been enrolled as a student at Tallahassee Christian College & Training Center.
-He has served as a Deacon and an Elder at Faith Presbyterian Church as well as a lay preacher at the Seafarer’s Chapel at Shell Point and in several Tallahassee area assisted living facilities.
+Gary Griffin, B.S., graduated from Florida State University with a degree in meteorology.
+He retired after many years of service from the US Treasury Department, and has been enrolled as a student at Tallahassee Christian College & Training Center.
+He has served as a Deacon and an Elder at Faith Presbyterian Church, as well as a lay preacher at the Seafarer’s Chapel at Shell Point, and in several Tallahassee area assisted living facilities.
 He is an avid long distance runner and Master Gardener.

 Joyce received her B.S. degree in Business from Florida State University, her M.B.A. from Baker College Center for Graduate Students in Flint, MI, and her Ph.D. from Walden University, School of Public Policy and Administration in Minneapolis, MN.
-She has held positions with the Department of Management Services (Division of Retirement and the Office of the Inspector General) since 1990; and also worked for H&R Block and Allied Department Stores.
-She was a Steering Committee Member of the ARENA Technology Learning and Resource Center; on the Board of Directors of Bond Community Health Center, and on the Tallahassee Chamber of Commerce Capital Improvements Review Team.
-She is professionally associated with the American Society of Public Administration, the Southern Gerontological Society, Delta Sigma Pi (Professional Business Fraternity) and the Toastmasters International, with CC and CL designations.
+She has held positions with the Department of Management Services (Division of Retirement and the Office of the Inspector General), and also worked for H&R Block, and Allied Department Stores.
+She was a Steering Committee Member of the ARENA Technology Learning and Resource Center, on the Board of Directors of Bond Community Health Center, and on the Tallahassee Chamber of Commerce Capital Improvements Review Team.
 Honors and Awards include Golden Key International Honour Society, Pi Alpha Alpha National Honor Society for Public Affairs and Administration, and a two-time recipient of the Davis Productivity Award for cost savings and efficiency.

 W. FREDERICK THOMSON